-The kitchen is very well-equipped with a dishwasher, fan electric oven, gas hob, washing machine, microwave, toaster, cafetieres, kettle and fridge-freezer; there is also plenty of crockery, cutlery, glasses and kitchen implements which are all new too.
+The kitchen is well-equipped with a dishwasher, fan electric oven, gas hob, washing machine, microwave, toaster, cafetieres, kettle and fridge-freezer; there is also plenty of crockery, cutlery, glasses and kitchen implements which are all new too.

 We've tried to think of everything you'll need and feedback has been it has everything needed and more; 2 separate visitors have said they want this kitchen in their own home!

 The lounge/diner has a 50" flat-screen Panasonic tv, UK hd Freesat & French satellite channels and a dvd player with a selection of dvd's in English, French and other languages.

 There is a dining table with 4 chairs as well as a suede & leather 3 seater recliner sofa and a tub chair, a coffee-table and a bookcase with a selection of books.
 The lounge/diner has frenchdoors onto the patio area and garden.
 There are wooden floors throughout our cosy gite.

 The property has 2 spacious bedrooms.
 The ground floor bedroom overlooks the garden and has a double sleigh bed.

 Upstairs is the second bedroom with a double bed.
 There is an adjoining mezzanine which is a dressing room area for this bedroom and both rooms have skylight windows fitted with blackout blinds.
 You will walk through the mezzanine to the bedroom.
 The 1st floor may not be suitable for very tall people as it is in the eaves of the building but we've had no complaints from tall guests who have stayed.

 Bed linen and towels are included, and for the cooler months there is a hot water bottle for each bedroom.
 Each bedroom has a hair-dryer as well as cotton-wool pads and cotton buds for beauty regime.